Blog

 Cons of SCIM provisioning

 • Complex implementation: Setting up SCIM can be complex, especially if you’re integrating with multiple IdPs.
 Because despite the standardization efforts of SCIM, its implementation can differ from one IdP to another.
 You may need to write custom code to map data correctly to your app’s data model and to handle SCIM requests in a way that aligns with each IdP’s specific requirements.
+This problem goes away when you use WorkOS which manages all the quirks of different IdPs.

 • It requires pre-provisioning: Your customers have to take the time to pre-provision users beforehand i.e. they have to give their employees permission to access your app way ahead of time.
 This is unnecessary with JIT as we’ll see in the next section.